-Formerly BIBM7325 The Spectrum of Jewish Religion

-A survey of how the Jewish religion, culture, and people have developed over the centuries.
+Formerly BIBM7325 The Spectrum of Jewish Religion A survey of how the Jewish religion, culture, and people have developed over the centuries.
+3 Semester Hours

-BIBH 7320 Studies in the Land and State of Israel
+BIBH 7320 The Land and State of Israel

-Formerly BIBM7322 The Jewish State in Messianic Focus

-A study of the history of the modern State of Israel and its geography.
+Formerly BIBM7322 The Jewish State in Messianic Focus A study of the history of the modern State of Israel and its geography.
 3 Semester Hours